-So Jacob was left alone, and a man wrestled with him till daybreak. - Genesis 32:24 s we have previously discussed, angels can often show up in our lives as the kind acts of strangers, such as the mysterious man who showed up to help us at just the right time.
+Angels can show up in our lives as the kind acts of strangers, such as the mysterious man who showed up to help us at just the right time.
 But angels can also appear in the most unexpected forms.
-Angels might prevent us from doing what we want to do, or challenge us in ways that may manifest as extreme difficulties in our lives.
 But even if disguised as adversity, we must remember that angels are always God's agents sent to help us.

-In Genesis 32, as Jacob prepared to meet his brother Esau for the first time since stealing his older brother's birthright and fleeing home, Jacob found himself alone.
-His family had crossed over the river ahead of him while he had gathered their remaining possessions.
+As Jacob prepared to meet his brother Esau for the first time since stealing his birthright, he found himself alone.
+His family had crossed over the river ahead of him.
 While Jacob was fully prepared for meeting Esau, he was not prepared for what happened next.